Sandeep1925/ETH__2/README.md

 ### Smart Contract

 #### Assessment.sol
-The Assessment contract allows for the deposit and withdrawal of funds, including error handling using require(), assert(), and a custom error with revert().
+The Assessment contract allows for the Placing and Canceling of Bids and updating bidders's account name.

 ### Frontend Interaction

 #### index.js
 The index.js file provides a React component to interact with the Assessment contract.
-Users can connect their Ethereum wallet, view their balance, and perform deposit and withdrawal operations.
+Users can connect their Ethereum wallet, view their balance, and perform Placing and Canceling Bids operations with updation of account name.

 ### Deployment Script